chintal/2200087-Serial-Protocol/README.md

 ## Installation

-TBD
+This package has been tested only with python 2.7.

+This package can be installed from pypi using pip:

+    $ pip install driver2200087

+Or using easy_install (python 2.7 only):

+    $ easy_install driver2200087

 ## Downloads and Documentation

-At present, the simplest way to obtain this package is to clone the git repository.
+The simplest way to obtain the source for this package is to clone the git repository.

     git clone https://github.com/chintal/2200087-Serial-Protocol.git driver2200087

-You should make sure that the root folder of the package is within your `PYTHONPATH`, as it stands within the context of your application where you want to use the package.
+You can install it as usual, with

+    python setup.py install

 The latest version of the documentation can be found at [ReadTheDocs](http://driver2200087.readthedocs.org/en/latest/index.html).